Approach

 This is where WorkWise Solutions sits.
 Small firms that combine AI expertise with deep knowledge of PE, private credit, and family office workflows.

-Best for: Mid-market PE firms ($200M-$2B AUM), family offices making direct investments, private credit teams monitoring borrower portfolios, and independent sponsors who need to move fast without burning capital on a Big Three engagement.
+Best for: Mid-market PE firms ($200M-$2B AUM), family offices making direct investments, private credit teams monitoring borrower portfolios, and independent sponsors who need to move fast without burning capital on a Big Three project.

 2. Mid-Tier Consulting Firms